TheShortViking/OSCLeashPiShock/README.md

 - **Websocket:** The websocket used.
 Default value is "ws://localhost:8765" and should be correct.
 See MultiShocks website if you already use that port.
 - **AuthKey:** Set the same auth key here as in the settings tab in MultiShock.
 - **Delay:** The delay in seconds between shocks.
 I have found that a value of 0.5 will feel like a continous shock.

-The rest shoulc be the same as for 1.0, so go read that too.
+The rest should be the same as for 1.0, so go read that too.

 ## How to use (1.0):
 The program will make a .json file to save its data.